 We at Plunkett Cooney are monitoring the opportunities for synergy between the cannabis and cryptocurrency sectors.
 If you have any questions, please contact us to see how our full-service firm can help your business navigate these evolving industries.

-John S. Gilliam is a member of the firm's Labor and Employment Law Practice Group who focuses his practice primarily in the area of employment law, including litigation involving alleged discrimination, retaliation and civil ...
+John S. Gilliam is a senior attorney in the firm's Labor and Employment Law Practice Group who focuses his practice primarily in the area of employment law, including litigation involving alleged discrimination, retaliation and ...

 Add a comment

 - Medical Marijuana

 - Environmental Legislation

 - Environmental Liability